MCotter92/doc/thoughts.md

 ## Doc track
 - Add a document to doc’s tracking
 - When a document is deleted, should doc automatically delete that metadata out of the json?
+- How do I tackle this?
+  - Well so it would look like "doc track path/to/doc.md", doc would parse out the necessary info for title, location.
+  Need to make sure that today's day isn't being automatically populated, and the user can add keywords if they want.
+  - Lots of overlap with "doc make"" here...
+  - Interfaces??
 ## Doc make (In prog)
 - Makes a new document.
   - Add the option to implement tracking now.
 Optional params?